Andre601/AdvancedServerList/docs/api/reference/structure.md

 **Options:**

-- `name` - The name to display for the Constructor summary and detail.
-This should include any parameters the Constructor has, but without any parameter name.
+- `name` - The name to display for the Method summary and detail.
+This should include any parameters the Method has, but without any parameter name.
-- `description` - The description to display for the Constructor.
+- `description` - The description to display for the Method.
 - `type` - Options for object type to display.
     - `name` - Displayed name of the object.
     - `type` - Object type.
 Can be either `object` or `primitive` which would be used in a class name for styling.